lee-zhg/intro-appid/README.md

 1. Assign a `Service name`.
 All lower case in the `Service name` is recommended for consistentcy between this name and `Secure` name in Kubernete cluster.

   > Note: Take a note of `Service name`.
-You'll need it later.
+You'll need it soon.

 1. Accept the the `resource group` or select a different one.